pgaudit/set_user/README.md

 * The provided ```token``` is compared with the stored token.
 * If the tokens do not match, or if a ```token``` was provided to ```set_user``` but not ```reset_user```, an ERROR occurs.

 The concept is to grant the EXECUTE privilege to the ```set_user()``` and/or ```set_user_u()``` function to otherwise unprivileged postgres users.
 These users can then transition to other roles, possibly escalating themselves to superuser through use of ```set_user_u()```, when needed to perform specific actions.
 The optional enhanced logging ensures an audit trail of what actions are taken while privileges are altered to those of the alternate role.
-Note that superuser escalation is only allowed for the roles listed in set_user.superuser_whitelist, or all roles, if the wildcard character is in the list.
+Note that superuser escalation is only allowed for the roles listed in set_user.superuser_whitelist.
+If the whitelist is equal to '*', all roles with GRANT EXECUTE ON ```set_user_u``` can escalate to superuser.
+This is the default setting of set_user.superuser_whitelist.

 Once one or more unprivileged users are able to run ```set_user_u()``` in order to escalate their privileges, the superuser account (normally ```postgres```) can be altered to NOLOGIN, preventing any direct database connection by a superuser which would bypass the enhanced logging.